njersch/mission-control/README.md

 ![Create to-dos from the Omnibox](./assets/create_from_omnibox.png)

-You enter additional information directly from the Omnibox:
+You can enter additional information directly from the Omnibox:

 - Assign to-do to a **project** by entering `#project:` followed by a project name.
 If a project name contains whitespace, make sure to wrap everything in parentheses.
 - Set a **priority** by entering `#prio:`, followed by the desired priority.